ivnmaksimovic/minishop/README.md

 ========

 Online shop application developed with Symfony2 and Doctrine2.
-Under development, it can be installed for testing/preview but not on production sites.
+Still under development.
+It can be installed for testing/preview but not on production sites.
+Although there is live examle on skateshopstance.com but admin area can't be accessed (only shop administrator has permisions).
+Only FOS User Bundle is used.

 Installation
 ============